Nano-X cancer radiotherapy system

 - Development and optimisation of real-time tumour tracking for radiotherapy

-- Commissioning of the Nano-X prototype and plans for development of a first dedicated clinical centre.
+- Commissioning of the Nano-X prototype and planning for development of a first dedicated clinical centre.